Why are some mass spectrometers Dual Use?

 Gratuitous image of the ITER fusion reactor in France, image owned by ITER

-What governments want to know is: if this isotope ratio mass spectrometer is shipped to a supposedly civilian nuclear power site, is there a possibility it will be diverted to a military site?
+What governments want to know is: if this isotope ratio mass spectrometer is shipped to a supposedly civilian nuclear power site, is there a possibility it will be diverted to a non-civilian site?
 How can they be sure of the destination?
 Governments primarily rely on intelligence.
 A governmental department needs to make an informed decision about what the risks are, based on a huge number of factors such as prior experiences, transparency of the end user country/lab, current geopolitical events and so on.
 Governments really do have a “black list” of labs that they are concerned about and won’t export to.

 Is this really the lab that we thought we were selling to?
 In this case we’re 100% sure – as it’s the Isotopx facility in the UK